 Step 3: Producing Sparks

-Now slide the striker along the rod surface from top to bottom with a decent amount of pressure.
+Now slide the striker along the rod surface from top to bottom with decent pressure.
 This will produce sparks into the tinder material.

 Keep the striker driving along the length of the ferro rod until you see glowing ember.
 Use proper fuel to turn it into a fire, and your job is done.

 So, what is a ferro rod?
 We hope you have already got the answer.
 Ferro rods can be a truly useful ignition source in extreme cold and rain.
-Just make sure that you have a few practices to get the device into working.
+Just ensure you have a few practices to get the device into working.